What is Togorashi? Complete Guide to Japanese Chili Powder

 Q: Is togorashi the same as gochugaru or paprika?

-A: No, togorashi is a distinct blend that includes chili, sesame, and other ingredients.
-Gochugaru is a Korean chili flake, while paprika is a European spice.
-Each has its own unique flavor and use.
+A: No, togorashi is a distinct blend with chili, sesame, and other ingredients.
+Gochugaru is Korean chili flake; paprika is European.
+Each has unique flavor and use.

 Q: Can I make my own togorashi at home?

 A: Absolutely!
-A basic homemade version can be made by mixing ground chili peppers, toasted sesame seeds, and a bit of salt.
-Feel free to experiment with additional ingredients like citrus zest or seaweed.
+Mix ground chili peppers, toasted sesame seeds, and salt.
+Experiment with citrus zest or seaweed.

 Q: How long does togorashi last?